northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    fi

    # The action:
-   # In this case, nob much.
+   # In this case, not much.
 We'll just shout out the host name and cat the contents
    #  of the file.
    echo "Hosthame: `hostname`"
    echo "CPU codename: \n`cpu_codename`"